US Press Freedom Tracker

 There is a long list of challenges that affect journalists while they are in the field - and every incident comes with its own differentiating aspects.
 In order to make the data useful, and establish patterns of abuse, these aspects must be reflected in the tool.
 I presented this information to the UI designers and worked with them to incorporate a rich filtering module into the site.

 Allowing journalists to self-report

-Many lawyers and advocates I spoke with were distressed by a fear that more incidents undermining press freedom in the US were happening than they had the time to track or uncover.
+Many lawyers and advocates I spoke with were distressed by the fear that more incidents undermining press freedom in the US were happening than they had the time to track or uncover.
 They also indicated that being able to prove a pattern of abuse would favorably change the outcome of many rulings.
-I recommended to the stakeholders that they include a simple reporting form to encourage further data collection.
+I recommended to stakeholders that they include a simple reporting form to encourage further data collection.